 The ACE initiative is an affordable course of study for current Delaware teachers to earn an additional certification in as a Teacher of English Learners or a Bilingual Teacher.
 The 5 courses required by the Delaware Department of Education are offered by University of Delaware faculty through a collaboration between the UD College of Education and Human Development, the College of Arts and Sciences, and the English Language Institute.

-The 2019/2020 cohort is no longer accepting new applicants from all Delaware districts and charters.
-Please complete this form to express interest in a future cohort.
+The 2020/2021 cohort is now accepting new applicants from all Delaware districts and charters.
+Please complete this form to express interest.

 ACE participants take the 5 classes required for EL/Bilingual Teacher certification in Delaware in formats modified for full-time teachers:

 - EDUC 672 – Teaching English as a Second Language

 - EDUC 740 – Literacy Instruction for English Language Learners

 - LING 699 – Issues in Teaching ELs: Second Language Acquisition & Bilingualism